Google-TechX/software-development-studio/codelabs/05a-wiki-prd/index.md

 ### Download PDF

 Download a PDF copy of your PRD document to your computer.
-Navigate to File -> Download -> PDF Document in the Google Docs menu.
+Navigate to File -&gt; Download -&gt; PDF Document in the Google Docs menu.

 <img src="img/e67c08359651d159.png" alt="e67c08359651d159.png"  width="624.00" />

 ### Open your development environment

 1. Click the pencil icon to open Cloud Shell Editor.
-2. Navigate to the File -> Open menu button.
+2. Navigate to the File -&gt; Open menu button.
 3. Select the "wiki" directory which you created last week.

 ### Upload the PDF to Cloud Shell

-1. Navigate to the File -> Upload Files... menu button.
+1. Navigate to the File -&gt; Upload Files... menu button.
 2. Select the PDF file from your computer that you downloaded from Google Docs.

 Note: Cloud Shell Editor may not be able to render the PDF.
 That's OK.
 You'll verify the file was correctly uploaded in a later step.